SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Conclusion

 \section{Conclusion}

-SynthSeg can segment brain scans of any contrast and resolution without retraining or fine-tuning.
-We have demonstrated SynthSeg on 5,300 scans spanning eight datasets, six modalities and 10 resolutions, where it maintains a uniform accuracy and almost attains the accuracy of supervised CNNs on their training domain.
+In this article, we have presented SynthSeg, a learning strategy for segmentation of brain MRI and CT scans, where robustness against a wide range of contrasts and resolutions is achieved without any retraining or fine-tuning.
+First, we have demonstrated SynthSeg on 5,000 scans spanning eight datasets, six modalities and 10 resolutions, where it maintains a uniform accuracy and almost attains the performance of supervised CNNs on their training domain.
 SynthSeg obtains slightly better scores than state-of-the-art domain adaptation methods for small domain gaps, while considerably outperforming them for larger domain shifts.
-Additionally, the proposed method is consistently more accurate than Bayesian segmentation, while being robust to PV effects at LR, and running considerably faster.
-SynthSeg can reliably be used in clinical neuroimaging studies, as it detects AD atrophy patterns on LR clinical scans.
-Finally, by obtaining state-of-the-art results for cardiac cross-modality segmentation, we have shown that SynthSeg has the potential to be extended to many more medical imaging applications.
+Additionally, the proposed method is consistently more accurate than Bayesian segmentation, while being robust against PV effects and running much faster.
+SynthSeg can reliably be used in clinical neuroimaging studies, as it precisely detects AD atrophy patterns on HR and LR scans alike.
+Finally, by obtaining state-of-the-art results in cardiac cross-modality segmentation, we have shown that SynthSeg has the potential to be applied to other medical imaging problems.

-In contrast with other methods, SynthSeg does not need to be retrained on unseen domains, and yields easily reproducible results.
-Moreover, relying on a single, publicly available, model will greatly facilitate the use of SynthSeg by neuroimaging researchers, since it eliminates the need for retraining, and thus the associated requirements in terms of hardware and deep learning expertise.

-While this article focuses on the use of domain randomisation to segment scans of any contrast and resolution, future work will aim at reaching the accuracy of supervised CNNs on their training domain.
-As such, we will explore the use of adversarial networks to enhance the quality of the synthetic training scans.
-Then, we plan to investigate the use of CNNs to ``denoise'' output segmentations for improved robustness.
-Finally, we will examine other network architectures to replace the UNet employed in this work.
+While this article focuses on the use of domain randomisation to build robustness against changes in contrast and resolution, future work will seek to further improve the accuracy of the proposed method.
+As such, we will explore the use of adversarial networks to enhance the quality of the synthetic scans.
+Then, we plan to investigate the use of CNNs to ``denoise'' output segmentations for improved robustness, and we will examine other architectures to replace the UNet employed in this work.
+Finally, while the ablation of the lesion simulation in Section~\ref{sec:exp 2} is a first evidence of the robustness of SynthSeg to the presence of lesions, future work will seek to precisely quantify the performance of SynthSeg when exposed to various types of lesions, tumours, and pathologies.

-By producing robust segmentations of nearly any brain scan with an open-source implementation, SynthSeg will enable quantitative analyses of huge amounts of existing clinical data, which could greatly improve the characterisation and diagnosis of neurological disorders.
+The trained model is distributed with FreeSurfer.
+Relying on a single model will greatly facilitate the use of SynthSeg by researchers, since it eliminates the need for retraining, and thus the associated requirements in terms of hardware and deep learning expertise.
+By producing robust and reproducible segmentations of nearly any brain scan, SynthSeg will enable quantitative analyses of huge amounts of existing clinical data, which could greatly improve the characterisation and diagnosis of neurological disorders.